Johann Baptist Beha: Awards and recognitions

 The company won several awards as well as gold and silver medals for the quality in workmanship and design in different countries, like the Gold Medal of the Vienna World Trade Exhibition of 1873.
 He was the only Black Forest cuckoo clock maker who was honored in such a way.
 Former honors at the International exhibition in London 1862, and Paris 1867 and at regional exhibitions in Villingen 1858 and Karlsruhe 1861, had also testified to the excellent quality of the cuckoo clocks of Johann B. Beha.
 For the clocks shown in Philadelphia in 1876, the firm was honored with the meritory medal by the United States Centennial Commission.
 Further honors followed at the exhibitions in Karlsruhe 1877, London 1885, Freiburg 1877, Chicago 1893 and Strasbourg 1895.

 Johann Baptist Beha represented the typical Black Forest clockmaker of the 18th and 19th century: experimenting, inventing, self-educated, always seeking solutions with limited theoretical knowledge, creating technical miracles beyond any comparison today.

 Beha clocks as collector pieces

-The clocks made by the Beha company are sought-after collector pieces and are part of both private collections and the most reputed museums in the world such as the British Museum, the Cuckooland Museum or the Deutsches Uhrenmuseum in Germany.
+The clocks made by the Beha company are sought-after collector pieces and are part of both private collections and the most reputed museums in the world such as the British Museum, the Irish Museum of Time and the Deutsches Uhrenmuseum.

-Beha clocks are offered in auctions und by antique clocks traders.
+Beha clocks are offered in auctions and by antique clocks traders.